peteroupc/peteroupc.github.io/randmisc.md

 [^89]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
 "Unbiased estimation in sequential binomial sampling",  Rep. Stat.
 Appl.
 Res., JUSE 39 1-13, 1992.

+[^90]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists given an oracle of variates with unknown mean $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

-[^90]: Lehmann, E.L., _Theory of Point Estimation_, 1983.
+[^91]: Lehmann, E.L., _Theory of Point Estimation_, 1983.

-[^91]: Paninski, Liam.
+[^92]: Paninski, Liam.
 “Estimation of Entropy and Mutual Information.”
 Neural Computation 15 (2003): 1191-1253.

-[^92]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists given an oracle of variates with unknown mean $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
-However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).
+[^93]: Nacu, Şerban, and Yuval Peres. "[**Fast simulation of new coins from old**](https://projecteuclid.org/euclid.aoap/1106922322)", The Annals of Applied Probability 15, no. 1A (2005): 93-115.

 <a id=License></a>